 Mesh wig caps are great when it comes to maintaining your wig’s durability after a few shampoos and helps with drying and preventing any lingering odors.

 Besides the right amount of bundles and the proper wig cap to use, make sure you have a curved needle and thread for installing the bundles of hair on the wig cap.

-Another tip depending on the sizing and measurements of your head is the adding of wig clips.
-Wig clips are an important key when it comes to stability of your wig and having it correctly placed on your head without shifting while you wear it.
+Another tip depending on the sizing and measurements of your head is the addition of wig clips.
+Wig clips are an important key when it comes to the stability of your wig and having it correctly placed on your head without shifting while you wear it.

 Proper Wig Sewing Method